-This year an administration strategy and a service level agreement have been developed to support the work of the Administration Team and Employers.
-This was developed, consulted and distributed to employers.
-The main aims of the Strategy are to ensure that the administering authority, and scheme employers work together for the benefit of members to ensure statutory compliance and efficiency in the administration of the scheme.
+The administration strategy has now been in circulation with scheme employers since May 2017 and has supported the work of the Administration Team and Scheme Employers.
+The Strategy has helped in providing a framework to ensure that the administering authority, and scheme employers work together for the benefit of members to ensure statutory compliance and efficiency in the administration of the scheme.